 Blue Nile: Here you'll find a selection of engagement rings that can be set with a marquise cut diamond and the largest online collection of marquise diamonds...from less than 0.25 carats all the way up to more than 16 carats in size!!!!
 You can select an engagement ring style which can be fitted with a marquise diamond of your choice, or choose the design your own engagement ring option.

 Adin Fine Antique Jewelry: For authentic vintage or antique marquise engagement rings, Adin is the place to go.
 Here you can often find marquise shaped Victorian rings and vintage, estate marquise diamond rings too.
-Plus, if you use the code=Everything Wedding Rings on Adin's online shopping check-out, you'll receive a 5% discount on any Adin purchase!
+Plus, if you use the code=Everything Wedding Rings on Adin's online shopping check-out - or mention this special when ordering by phone, you'll receive a 5% discount on any Adin purchase!

 Shopping Tips for Marquise Engagement Rings